jlacar/jlacar.github.io/coding/_posts/2023-12-25-aoc-day7-fluent-api.md

 Our next step, therefore, is to add a new function before we do anything about the old one.
 If the new function works, we'll switch to it immediately.
 If it breaks the program, we'll keep the old and try again with something else.

-Kotlin's [extension functions](https://kotlinlang.org/docs/extensions.html) comes in handy in this situation.
+Kotlin's [extension functions](https://kotlinlang.org/docs/extensions.html) come in handy in this situation.
 Extension functions allow us to add functionality to an existing class, even ones we can't edit, without having to create a subclass.

 An extension function is defined just like a normal function except we prefix the name with the receiver type, the type we're extending.
 In this case, the receiver type we're extending is `List<CamelCard>` so we'll create a new extension function, `totalWinnings()`, for this type.
 ```kotlin